GuideFeatures Overview

 Scheduler

 Cron-style triggers for templated prompts.
 Run a prompt every hour, every Monday, on a custom cadence.
-Targets a specific worktree or session.
+Targets a specific branch or session.
 Powers assistant heartbeats, daily standups, scheduled audits, periodic backlog grooming.

 Use when: Something should happen on a cadence without you remembering to trigger it.